spacetelescope/stisblazefix/doc/index.rst

 ---------------

 * `v1.0a1`:  Initial pre-release of stisblazefix package.
 Additional updates are pending.
 * `v1.0a2`:  Improved handling of divide-by-zero warnings.
+Reduced `conda` package size.

 Support
 -------